mbottini/concept2haskell/writeup.md

 ### LogDataAccessTbl.bin

 Each entry in `LogDataAccessTbl.bin` is 32 bytes and corresponds to a workout.
-There are only three important members of the entry: the workout type, the record offset, and the size of the record.
 The format is as follows, directly quoted from Alexander Weinhold:

 | Byte  | Meaning                             |
 |------:|-------------------------------------|